 How to apply for scholarships

-The application forms for named scholarships are available every year beginning December 1 and must be submitted by February 1.
-All of the scholarships for first-year students and current students are available online.
+The application forms for named scholarships are available every year beginning December 1 and must be submitted by January 31.
 All students who will be enrolled next academic year are encouraged to apply (including newly admitted students and international students).
 Complete one scholarship application, and you will be automatically considered for all scholarships that match your eligibility.

 |VanDenBosch, Fred and Carol Scholarship||$1,100||GR||2.50|

 The following scholarships are not administered by Calvin University, but are relevant to graduate study at Calvin University and may be applied to study in our program.
 For these scholarships please apply directly to the granting organization as indicated in each case below.

 Guy D. and Mary Edith Halladay Graduate Scholarship